Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up

-Apart from the knowledge of nodes about their immediate neighbors, we also consider the impact of providing each node with more general knowledge about the network.
-To this end, we consider the $\kt_0$ setting where each node is equipped with ``advice''~\cite{fraigniaud2006oracle,fraigniaud2009distributed}, which is a bit string of a certain length that is computed as a function of the entire network topology.
-While Fraigniaud, Ilcinkas, and Pelc~\cite{fraigniaud2006oracle} give a simple and elegant way of solving the wake-up problem with $O\lt( n \rt)$ messages and a total advice length of $\Theta\lt( n\log n \rt)$ bits (summed up over all nodes), two fundamental questions were left unanswered by their work: (1) Can we leverage advice to reduce \emph{both}, messages and time?
+\onlyLong{ Apart from the knowledge of nodes about their immediate neighbors, we also consider the impact of providing each node with more general knowledge about the network on the complexity bounds, i.e., we explore the \emph{information sensitivity}~\cite{fraigniaud2009distributed} of the wake-up problem, which captures how the difficulty of a problem scales with the amount of knowledge provided to the nodes.
+To this end, we consider the $\kt_0$ setting where each node is equipped with ``advice''~\cite{fraigniaud2006oracle}, which is a bit string of a certain length that is computed as a function of the entire network topology.
+Understanding the impact of advice on the complexity bounds may also provide some insights into the amount of ``global communication'' that is needed for solving this problem, when considering the hybrid model of communication introduced by Augustine, Hinnenthal, Kuhn, Scheideler, and Schneider in \cite{DBLP:conf/soda/AugustineHKSS20}, where they show that global communication allows for a significant speedup for the shortest path problem compared to the standard assumption of local-only communication.

+Regarding the impact of advice on the wake-up problem, we point out that Fraigniaud, Ilcinkas, and Pelc~\cite{fraigniaud2006oracle} give a simple and elegant way of solving the wake-up problem with $O\lt( n \rt)$ messages and a total advice length of $\Theta\lt( n\log n \rt)$ bits (summed up over all nodes), however, two fundamental questions were left unanswered by their work: (1) Can we leverage advice to reduce \emph{both}, messages and time?
 (2) Is it possible to obtain a logarithmic upper bound on the \emph{maximum} advice length assigned to any node?

-We address both of these questions by giving new advising schemes that yield near optimal time and message complexity, thus taking a step towards fully understanding the impact of advice on the performance of distributed algorithms in asynchronous networks.
+We address both of these questions by giving new advising schemes that yield near optimal time and message complexity, thus taking a step towards fully understanding the impact of advice on the performance of distributed algorithms in asynchronous networks. }